Kevin Lepage: Winston Cup 1998–2002

-He began 2000 unsponsored, before picking up backing from FamilyClick.com.
+Lepage began 2000 unsponsored, before picking up backing from FamilyClick.com.
 He failed to qualify twice and finished 28th in points with one top-five and three top-tens with a best finish of fifth at Texas.
 At the end of the year, FamilyClick ended its backing and Roush closed the No. 16 team.
 That season Lepage restarted his No. 71 Busch team as Matrix Motorsports in a partnership with Brewco Motorsports with sponsorship from Red Man, Southern Pride Chewing Tobacco and State Fair Corn Dogs.
 He finished 42nd in points with ten starts, one top-five, and two top-tens with a best finish of third at Atlanta.

 In 2001, Lepage returned to the Busch Series to run his own team, Matrix Motorsports, driving the No. 71 State Fair Corn Dogs/Ball Park Franks Ford.
 Running fifteen races, he had one top-five (third at Fontana), four top-tens, and a pole at Kansas Speedway.
-In addition to those races he drove for Phoenix Racing at Loudon (Finished 35th).
-His team also won the pole (Finished eighth) at Watkins Glen with Scott Pruett.
-He also returned to the Cup series, running the No. 4 Kodak Chevrolet for Morgan-McClure Motorsports, replacing Robby Gordon after five races.
-Lepage had a best finish of eleventh (Texas) in 21 races with them.
-Late in the season, he switched to the No. 7 NationsRent Ultra Motorsports Ford, posting a tenth place finish at Talladega Superspeedway.
+In addition to those races, he drove for Phoenix Racing at Loudon (finished 35th).
+His team also won the pole (finished eighth) at Watkins Glen with Scott Pruett.
+He also returned to the Cup Series, running the No. 4 Kodak Chevrolet for Morgan-McClure Motorsports, replacing Robby Gordon after five races.
+Lepage had a best finish of 11th (Texas) in 21 races with them.
+Late in the season, he switched to the No. 7 NationsRent Ultra Motorsports Ford, posting a tenth-place finish at Talladega Superspeedway.
 Despite missing seven races, Lepage ended up 36th in points.